1994 Stanley Cup New York Rangers

 “People don’t understand how difficult it is to win the Stanley Cup anywhere, but to win in New York City it takes every ounce of energy you have.”

-Pat Quinn announced after the game that he won't the Canucks next season.
-He'll concentrate on his general manager's job.
+Pat Quinn announced after the game that he won’t coach the Canucks next season.
+He’ll concentrate on his general manager’s job.

 “I would have liked to have gone out a victor,” said Quinn.
 “But I go out with a lot of pride in those guys in there.
 “That’s as much as you could ask.”